prathimacode-hub/PyAlgo-Tree/Sorting/Insertion Sort/README.md

 Insertion sort is a simple sorting algorithm that works similar to the way you sort playing cards in your hands.
 The array is virtually split into a sorted and an unsorted part.
 Values from the unsorted part are picked and placed at the correct position in the sorted part.

 ## Detailed explanation of script, if needed
-To sort an array of size n in ascending order:
+To sort an array of size n in ascending order: <br>
-1: Iterate from a[1] to a[n] over the array.
+1: Iterate from a[1] to a[n] over the array.  <br>
-2: Compare the current element (val) to its predecessor.
+2: Compare the current element (val) to its predecessor.  <br>
 3: If the val is smaller than its predecessor, compare it to the elements before.
-Move the greater elements one position up to make space for the swapped element.
+Move the greater elements one position up to make space for the swapped element. <br>

 ## Setup instructions